peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this string str,
         PeterO.Text.ICharacterEncoding enc);

-Reads Unicode characters from a text string and writes them to a byte rray encoded in a given character encoding.
-When reading the string, any npaired surrogate characters are replaced with the replacement character U+FFFD), and when writing to the byte array, any characters that can't be ncoded are replaced with the byte 0x3f (the question mark character).In the .NET implementation, this method is implemented as an extension ethod to any String object and can be called as follows: `str.EncodeToBytes(enc)` .
-If the object's class already has a EncodeToBytes method with the ame parameters, that method takes precedence over this extension ethod.
+Reads Unicode characters from a text string and writes them to a byte array encoded in a given character encoding.
+When reading the string, any unpaired surrogate characters are replaced with the replacement character (U+FFFD), and when writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character).In the .NET implementation, this method is implemented as an extension method to any String object and can be called as follows: `str.EncodeToBytes(enc)` .
+If the object's class already has a EncodeToBytes method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>